grab/engineering-blog/_posts/2020-01-09-preventing-app-performance-degradation-due-to-sudden-ride-demand-spikes.md

 There were also other contributors to demand spikes, for example when public transport services broke down or when a major event such as an international concert ends and event-goers all need a ride at the same time.

-Upon reflection, we realized there were two integral aspects to these incidents.
+Upon reflection, we realised there were two integral aspects to these incidents.

-Firstly, they were localized events.
+Firstly, they were localised events.
 The increase in demand came from a particular geographical location; in some cases a very small area.
-These localized events had the potential to cause so much load on our system that it impacted the experience of other users outside the geolocation.
+These localised events had the potential to cause so much load on our system that it impacted the experience of other users outside the geolocation.

 Secondly, the underlying problem was a lack of drivers (supply) in that particular geographical area.

 At Grab, our goal has always been to get everyone a ride when and where they needed it, but in this situation, it was just not possible.
-We needed to find a way to ensure this localized demand spike did not affect our ability to meet the needs of other users.
+We needed to find a way to ensure this localised demand spike did not affect our ability to meet the needs of other users.

 ## Enter the Spampede Filter